KostasValeckas/PyLongslit/docs/special_use_cases.rst

 1. **Follow the regular** :ref:`pipeline steps <tutorial>` **up to** :ref:`object tracing <objtrace>`.
-2. **Create copies of the reduced files such that for every exposure, you have a copy corresponding to every spectra you want to extract.**
+2. **Create copies of the reduced files such that for every exposure, you have a copy corresponding to every spectrum you want to extract.**
     For example, if you have 3 reduced exposures of the same object:

     .. code-block:: bash